nikhilr612/libmp/README.md

 1. `git clone` this repository and `cd` into it
 2. Run `build_libmp_win.sh` (Bash) or `build_libmp_win.bat` (CMD, Powershell)
     - Edit the Bazel-related environmental variables defined by the script(s) as necessary
+    - Bazel requires a Python executable with access to NumPy
+      - E.g., create a new conda environment, run `conda install numpy`, then point Bazel to the environment's Python executable

 ## Usage